 Where do all unclaimed lost bags go?
 There’s a market for everything in the good ol’ U.S.A.
 If you’re in Alabama, you can stop by for some interesting bargain shopping at www.unclaimedbaggage.com.
 Here’s the story of how they land here...“This Is Where Your Unclaimed Baggage Goes.”

 My Lost Luggage

-And, just to remind us all that life is way too short to take this kind of thing too seriously, I give you this—Lost Airline Baggage by Brian Regan:
+And, just to remind us all that life is way too short to take this kind of thing too seriously, I give you the most valuable of my lost baggage tips — REMEMBER YOUR SENSE OF HUMOR.
+Lost Airline Baggage by Brian Regan will help: